-The Greater Lincolnshire LEP is focusing our resources on supporting our business community and stakeholders in response to the Covid-19 pandemic.
-Therefore some strategy development, work streams, projects, events, meetings, and other areas of our core functions may be on pause whilst we support the emergency response and shape recovery plans, and therefore may not be progressed to previously scheduled timescales.
+The Greater Lincolnshire LEP is channeling resources to support our business community and stakeholders in response to the Covid-19 pandemic.
+Current strategy development, work streams, projects, events, meetings, and other core functions may be on pause whilst we support the emergency response and shape recovery plans, and therefore these may not be progressed to previously scheduled timescales.

-The Greater Lincolnshire LEP Local Assurance Framework details how the LEP and its Accountable Body is working with Government to provide assurances and transparency in developing robust value for money projects and programmes, in making decisions, and in spending government funds.
+The Greater Lincolnshire LEP Local Assurance Framework details how the LEP and its Accountable Body works with the Government to provide assurances and transparency in developing robust value for money projects and programmes, in making decisions, and in spending government funds.

 The framework currently covers the Growth Deals announced in July 2014, January 2015 and March 2017, but will also apply to future growth deal allocations.